-The purpose of marketing and sales are often thought to fulfill two separate functions in the realm of business.
+The purpose of the marketing team and the sales team is often thought to fulfill two separate functions in the realm of business.
 Though there are some distinctions between the two components, the objective is congruent: profit.
 However, the influence of marketing is often overshadowed by sales, mostly because sales are “tangible” results that occur at a greater frequency.
 This inevitably fuels an idea that undermines the value of marketing.

 It is important to know what is being sold.
 At a first glance, it might seem obvious, i.e. the product or service is what is being sold.
 However, this is where the marketing perspective is necessary.
 The marketing department uses its expertise to shift the perspective from what is being sold to what the possibilities are for what is being sold.
 A cell phone is not just a phone in a marketing professional’s eyes; it’s a portable connection device that enables its users to link and communicate with each other conveniently and seamlessly.
 This detailed description of a cell phone places the focus on its capabilities, thereby expanding the definition of what it is.
 The marketing team brainstorms how products and services can be extended beyond their simplifications.
 When these expansions are created the population to whom sales are directed to also expands.
 This correlates to a marketing team’s next focus: who.